Italian Army: Operations

 The Italian Army has participated in operations to aid populations hit by natural disasters.
 It has, moreover, supplied a remarkable contribution to the forces of police for the control of the territory of the province of Bolzano/Bozen (1967), in Sardinia ("Forza Paris" 1992), in Sicily ("Vespri Siciliani" 1992) and in Calabria (1994).
 Currently, it protects sensitive objectives and places throughout the national territory ("Operazione Domino") since the September 11 attacks in the United States.

 The army is also engaged in Missions abroad under the aegis of the UN, the NATO, and of Multinational forces, such as Beirut in Lebanon (1982), Namibia (1989), Albania (1991), Kurdistan (1991), Somalia (1992), Mozambique (1993), Bosnia (1995), East Timor and Kosovo (both in 1999), the Democratic Republic of the Congo (2001), Darfur (2003), Afghanistan (2002), Iraq (2003) and Lebanon again (2006).
 (From 1980, Italy was the third major world contributor, after USA and the UK, in peacekeeping missions.)
+The later Gallo Commission investigated a number of serious and substantiated allegations of repeated abuses of Somali non-combatants during the UNOSOM deployment.

 The Carabinieri, once the senior corps of the Army, is now an autonomous armed force (alongside the Army, Navy and Air Force).
 The Carabinieri provide military police services to all the Italian armed forces.